FAQs

 How is a marriage (Civil Union) registered?

-On the day of the wedding, once the ceremony has been concluded the partners will both sign the marriage register (along with the marriage officer and two witnesses) and will received an original abridged marriage certificate as well as the second copy of the marriage register.
+On the day of the wedding, once the ceremony has been concluded the partners will both sign the Civil Union Register (along with the marriage officer and two witnesses) and will received an original abridged Civil Union Registration Certificate as well as the second copy of the Civil Union Register.
 The marriage officer submits the documents to Home Affairs within five working days.

-For South African Citizens to check to see when their marital status has changed and their marriage has been registered -visit https://d7.westerncape.gov.za/service/check-your-marital-status
+For South African Citizens to check to see when their marital status has changed and their marriage has been registered-visit:

 What is a letter of "no lawful impediment", and do I need one?